farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > `Supporting details` can be upgraded or downgraded based on filling the `progress` and `danger` clocks, respectively.
 The `danger` clock might be filled as a consequence, while the `progress` clock is filled each milestone and as the result of `long-term projects`.
 Ticks on the `progress` clock can be burned as momentum on a one-for-one basis.

+# Threat Level Extra | Extras

+**An alternate way to think adversity in Charge**

+\- By othelarian

+---

+Sometimes, enemies are so specific they have a special effect over characters, hindering their ability to fight back.

+Threat Level is an extra about how adversityit can affect the character's actions.

+## What is a Threat Level?

+`Threat Level` is a way to represent a special type opposition, affecting the characters capacity while let it's position untouched.
+It can be seen as a passive way to alter character's chances of success.

+## How to define a Threat Level?

+A Threat Level has two main components:

+* A defined source of the `Threat Level`
+* A rating associated with the source

+The source must be clearly identified so that there's no room for players' interpretation.
+Also, the source must define how it generates the `Threat Level`.

+> #### Threat Level example: the mist
+>
+> The `mist` wraps the characters in its damp texture, overwhelming their every move, hindering their perception, and blunting their dexterity.
+>
+> A heavy `mist` is a simple threat, with a rating of 1, just enough to slightly affect the characters.
+> A poisonous `mist` can be lethal, and more than just a hindrance.
+The protection needed to survive it is a reason in and of itself to raise the `Threat Level` to a 2.

+> #### Threat Level example: the hexer
+>
+> More than a simple witcher, the `hexer` is a real issue for a group of intrepid adventurers, plaguing them with curses, slowing them.
+>
+> Spells made by `hexers` can be seen as a `Threat Level` applied to a single character or the entire group, depending on the `hexer`'s power.

+### Is there a limit to the Threat Level rating?

+Depends on the group, but a good range would be between 1 and 3.
+Keep in mind that a higher rating means a greater chance to totally cancel a character's roll and make them fail really hard.

+## Rolling with the Threat Dice

+Now that the `Threat Level` is clearly defined, let's go over how it has an impact on the mechanics.

+When a player makes a roll and the threat can be tied to a reason why that roll might be impacted (e.g. perception with the mist example), the player also rolls the number of dice equal to the `Threat Level` rating at the same time.

+Let's call the character's dice pool the action pool, and the dice roll for the `Threat Level` the threat pool.

+Once the two pools are rolled, each die from the threat pool cancels **a single die of the same value** in the action pool.

+For example:

+> #### Example #1
+>
+> The action pool contains 2d6, and since the `Threat Level` has a rating of 3, the threat pool is made of 3d6 (let say a poisonous mist (2) with a little curse from the hexer (1)).
+>
+> Then, the player rolls the action pool and gets a 3 and a 5.
+> In the same time, they rolls threat dice and gets a 2, a 3 and a 6.
+> Because both the threat pool and the action pool contain a 3, the 3 from the action pool is canceled.
+>
+> The result is 5.

+> #### Example #2
+>
+> Like in the example #1, the action pool contains 2d6, and with a rating of 3, the threat pool is made of 3d6.
+> With the action pool the players gets a 3 and a 5.
+> But this time for the threat pool the player gets a 2, a 3 and a 5.
+> Because both threat pool and the action pool contain a 3 and a 5, then all the action pool is canceled.
+>
+> The result is 0, a critical fail!

+## Tune it to make it deadlier

+One way to customize this is to turn the extra so that it hits a bit harder.
+This can be done this way: each 6 of the threat pool automatically cancels one of the highest die on the action pool, no matter its value.

+> #### Example #3, with this dial
+>
+> The action pool contains 3d6, and since the `Threat Level` has a rating of 2, the threat pool is made of 2d6 (only the poisonous mist here).
+>
+> The player gets a 2, a 3 and a 5 on the action pool, and a 3 and a 6 on the threat pool.
+> The 3 from the threat pool cancels the 3 from the action pool, and the 6 from the threat pool cancels the 5 (the highest die of the character's dice pool).
+>
+> The result is 2.

+Another way to change this mechanic could be that each die from the threat pool cancels one die from the action pool that is equal or inferior.

+> #### Example #3, harsher
+>
+> The action pool contains 3d6, and since the `Threat Level` has a rating of 2, the threat pool is made of 2d6.
+>
+> The player gets a 2, a 3 and a 5 on the action pool, and a 4 and a 6 on the threat pool.
+> From the threat pool over the action pool, the 6 cancels the 5 and the 4 cancel the 3.
+>
+> The result is 2.

+## GM rolling the threat

+Instead of letting players rolling the threat pool, it can be the GM who roll it.
+If so, it can do that in the same time, or after the player's roll to add some intensity.

+> ## Recap
+>
+> A `Threat Level` is a threat source with an associated rating.
+This rating turns into a dice pool.
+Each die of the threat pool cancels a die of the same value from the action pool.

+## Credits

+This extra is a direct inspiration of Neon City Overdrive.

+Corrected and enhanced by RP Deshaies and David Haslem.

 # Making a Compelling Campaign | Preparing the Game